Ex-Microsoft exec Sinofsky joins Silicon Valley venture capital firm

 Sinofsky left Microsoft unexpectedly in November, just after he led the rollout of Windows 8, after an uncomfortable relationship with CEO Steve Ballmer.

 He has kept a low profile since then, teaching a class at Harvard Business School.
-An agreement with Microsoft prevents him from working with direct rivals such as Amazon.com Inc (AMZN.O), Apple Inc (AAPL.O) or Facebook Inc (FB.O) for a year.
+An agreement with Microsoft prevents him from working with direct rivals such as Amazon.com Inc, Apple Inc or Facebook Inc for a year.

 "I'm especially excited to learn by spending more time with entrepreneurs and those creating new technologies and products," said Sinofsky on his blog.
 "Andreessen Horowitz is a VC firm that believes deeply in helping entrepreneurs and helping change the product and business landscape."